 Connected Things Business Models: Zipline Medical Logistics

-Medical Logistics Zipline is a medical product delivery company that is changing the way medical supplies are delivered throughout the world Founded Before Zipline, the was founded in 2011 by Keller Rinaudo, initially under the business name Romotive which was a robotic toy controlled by an iPhone.
-Romotive continued production of the toy through 2014 until it was shut down … Read More
+Zipline Medical Medical Logistics Zipline is a medical product delivery company that is changing the way medical supplies are delivered throughout the world Founded Before Zipline, the was founded in 2011 by Keller Rinaudo, initially under the business name Romotive which was a robotic toy controlled by an iPhone.
+Romotive continued production of the toy through 2014 until it was … Read More

 Connected Things Business Models: Philips Monitoring-as-a-Service